chip-8/extensions/README.md

 <h3 class="no_toc">Altered instructions</h3>

-* `DXY0`: Draws a 16x16 sprite like Super-CHIP does, but it does so even in low-resolution mode
+* `DXY0`: Draws a 16x16 sprite like SUPER-CHIP does, but it does so even in low-resolution mode
-* `FX30`: Sets I to the address of large 10-byte font sprites for all the hexadecimal values from 0–F, not just 0–9 like Super-CHIP
+* `FX30`: Sets I to the address of large 10-byte font sprites for all the hexadecimal values from 0–F, not just 0–9 like SUPER-CHIP

 ## CHIP-8 Classic / Color